Fork (software development): Outcomes and classification

+Widenius presents these as stages a fork may pass through rather than fixed properties, placing successive MariaDB versions in each in turn, and argues that a fork made in response to a stagnating original must sooner or later become independent or decline along with it.

+Forking in distributed version control

 Distributed revision control (DVCS) tools have popularised a less emotive use of the term "fork", blurring the distinction with "branch".
 With a DVCS such as Mercurial or Git, the normal way to contribute to a project, is to first create a personal branch of the repository, independent of the main repository, and later seek to have your changes integrated with it.
 Sites such as GitHub, Bitbucket and Launchpad provide free DVCS hosting expressly supporting independent branches, such that the technical, social and financial barriers to forking a source code repository are massively reduced, and GitHub uses "fork" as its term for this method of contribution to a project.